People worldwide are confused about the two bridges – London Bridge and Tower Bridge.

 Since the Tower of London is only 500 meters (one-third of a mile) from Tower Bridge, many tourists plan to see them together.

 If you also have such plans, we recommend you book the Tower of London and Tower Bridge VIP Tour.

-If you want to keep it simple, book a walking tour of London’s top sights, which includes a visit to the Tower Bridge.
+If you want to keep it simple, book a walking tour of London’s top sights, including a Tower Bridge visit.

 Popular attractions in London